 About the Board

-Our Mission: To serve our students through excellence in Catholic education.
+To serve our students through excellence in Catholic education.

-Our Vision: Inspired by Christ.
+Inspired by Christ.
 Learning together.
 Serving together.

 The London District Catholic School Board seeks to develop in our students a love of God, people and self, an appreciation of prayer and a moral foundation to assist them as they journey through life.
 Catholic schools provide a complete academic program in an environment that integrates learning, religious instruction, Gospel values, and spiritual formation into all aspects of the curriculum.
 The schools have strong links to parishes.